konsumer/pipd/extensions/README.md

 This is 3 externals for puredata, for use with i2c devices & pi:

-- [4 knob rotary-endoer thing](https://www.adafruit.com/product/5752) it's i2c (so no extra GPIO is used up) and it has buttons and RGB LEDs.
+- [4 knob rotary-encoder thing](https://www.adafruit.com/product/5752) it's i2c (so no extra GPIO is used up) and it has buttons and RGB LEDs.
-- [8 knob rotary-encoder thing](https://docs.m5stack.com/en/unit/8Encoder) it's also i2c and it has buttons and RGB LEDs,a nd has a toggle switch.
+- [8 knob rotary-encoder thing](https://docs.m5stack.com/en/unit/8Encoder) it's also i2c and it has buttons and RGB LEDs, and has a toggle switch.
 - 128x64 SSD1306 monochrome OLED.
 These are surplus from really old phones, easy to find, and are pretty crisp & bright & cheap.

 You can download from [here](https://github.com/konsumer/pipd/releases) and put in your puredata-path on a pi.